 \section{Mathematical Notations}

 In this survey we deviate from notations typically used for DMs and AMs.
-To minimize visual clutter, we prefer tensor notation over Einstein notation, representing scalars in non-bolded font (e.g., energies $E$ or time $t$), and tensors (e.g., vectors and matrices) in bold (e.g., states $\vx$ or weights $\mW$).
-These distinctions also apply to scalar-valued and tensor-valued functions (e.g., energy $E(\cdot)$ vs. activations $\vg(\cdot)$).
+To minimize visual clutter, we prefer tensor notation over Einstein notation, representing scalars in non-bolded font (e.g., energies $E$ or time $t$), and tensors in bold (e.g., state vector $\vx$ or weight matrices $\mW$).
+These distinctions also apply to scalar- and tensor-valued functions (e.g., energy scalar $E(\cdot)$ vs. activation vector $\hat{\vx}(\cdot)$).
 A collection of learnable parameters is expressed through the generic variable $\vtheta$.
-Gradients are expressed using ``nabla'' notation of a scalar valued function, where $\nabla_\vx (\cdot)$ will be a tensor of the same shape as vector $\vx$. $\vg^\intercal$ represents the transpose, whereas $\vg^T$ represents the tensor $\vg$ occurring at time $T$.
-See \autoref{app:math-notations} for an overview of all notation used in this survey.
+Gradients are expressed using ``nabla'' notation of a scalar valued function, where $\nabla_{\vx} (\cdot)$ will be of the same shape as $\vx$.
+The transpose is represented using $\vx^\intercal$ notation, whereas $\vx^T$ represents the vector $\vx$ occurring at time $T$.